Convergence for Development

 The Convergence for Development (Convergência para o Desenvolvimento) (繁榮澳門同盟) is a political party in the Chinese Special Administrative Region of Macau.
-Macau is a state in which political parties don't play a role.
+Macau is a state in which political parties do not play a role.
 Though some civic groups put forward lists at the elections and might be considered parties.
-At the last elections in Macau, 25 September 2005, the group won 4.87% of the popular vote and 1 out of 12 popular elected seats.
+In the 2005 Macanese legislative election, the group won 4.87% of the popular vote and 1 out of 12 popular elected seats.